 Don’t you believe that in order to protect ones existing job and compete with robots people will go to great lengths to be smarter and more productive?

-But there are dangers to the smart drug hype.
+But there are dangers to the smart drug hype which have a similar effect to modafinil.
 An assumption we make for using cognitive performance enhancers, smart drugs, is their promise to deliver a better version of ourselves: smarter, more alert and more mentally agile.

 But is all of this true?
 Do they really work?